RolandMarchand/lazarus-manor/content/post/c-project-setup/index.md

 1. [ISC License](https://opensource.org/license/isc-license-txt/), it
    basically says "do whatever you want, I am not responsible."
-This is the most permissive license on the list, and perfect for people who do not want to impose *any* restrictions on anyone having a copy of the project.
+This is the most permissive license on the list, and perfect for people who do not want to impose *any* restrictions on anyone with a copy of the project.
 Note that this license has [public domain equivalence](https://en.wikipedia.org/wiki/Public-domain-equivalent_license).